trondhindenes/Flauthority/README.md

 openssl syntax `path:<full path to text file>`, which is a much better option

-- Make sure you use a persistent volume for the backend container and map it to the /opt/flauthority path, so that you don't miss all your data!
+- Make sure you use a persistent volume for the backend container and map it to the /opt/flauthority path, so that you don't lose your CA data!
 If recreating/scaling the frontend you should make sure you hit the `POST:/api/updatecrl` against each of the frontend containers, as this will download an actual copy of the crl and make it available for the frontend.